UTM Builder

 5. You Analyze the Data: In Google Analytics, you navigate to Acquisition > Campaigns > All Campaigns to see traffic grouped by your utm_campaign values.
 You can add secondary dimensions for source and medium to drill down into each channel's performance.

-The entire process is transparent to the end user — they see a normal URL in their browser address bar (with the appended parameters) and your page functions identically.
+The entire process is transparent to the end user — they see a normal URL in their browser address bar and your page functions identically.
 The magic happens entirely within Google Analytics, where the data is organized and made actionable through reports and dashboards.
+If you need to encode or decode URLs separately, our URL tool handles that as well.

 Benefits of Using a UTM Builder